putonti/peasant/readme.md

 The script g3-iterated-viral.csh should be located in the same folder as peasant.py.
 Note, this script includes 3 paths which must be set upon installation.
 It must also be an executable.

-The peasant.py script must be modified by the user to set the path where the annotation databases are located:
+The peasant.py script must be modified by the user to set the path where the annotation (RNA and bacteria) databases are located:
 `database_path='/mydirectory/peasant/databases'`

 Download the RNA databases from github: rna_databases.tar file and put (uncompressed) in your database_path folder.